neelsmith/greeklang/morphology/dev/notes/core-inflection.md

     #letter# = #consonant# #vowel# #breathing#

-Perhaps break out an "alphabet" file to include in phonology?
+So break out an "alphabet" file to include in phonology

 So requirements would be;

 1. makefile compiling `inflection.a`
 2. cp in compiled inflection.a and its source files (for inclusion in symbols)
-3. cp in alphabet file (alphabet.fst?)
+3. √ cp in alphabet file (alphabet.fst?)